 VIN Verify

-VIN Verify is a database offered by the Insurance Bureau of Canada (IBC) that identifies vehicles with branded title statuses like non-repairable, salvaged, fire or flood.
-Their website doesn’t offer vehicle history reports but their free VIN check tool can protect you from buying title-washed cars or cars with serious issues that appear fine on paper.
+VIN Verify is a database provided by the Insurance Bureau of Canada (IBC) that identifies vehicles with branded title statuses like non-repairable, salvaged, fire or flood.
+Their website doesn’t offer vehicle history reports, but their free VIN check tool can protect you from buying title-washed cars or cars with serious issues that appear fine on paper.

 National Insurance Crime Bureau (NICB)

-The National Insurance Crime Bureau (NICB) is based in the United States and offers a free VIN check tool that you can use to determine whether a vehicle has been reported as salvaged by NICB member insurance companies or stolen but not yet recovered.
+The National Insurance Crime Bureau (NICB) is based in the U.S. and offers a free VIN check tool.
+You can use it to find out if a vehicle has been reported as salvaged by NICB member insurance companies or stolen but not yet recovered.
 On their website, you can conduct five searches within 24 hours using a single IP address.

 VehicleHistory

 VehicleHistory is an accurate directory filled with government reports, owner reviews, and other data from trusted vehicle associations.
-Their free VIN check reports include vehicle histories and specifications, recalls and complaints from the National Highway Traffic Safety Administration, plus full historical auctions, incidents and sales listings.
+Their basic free VIN check reports include vehicle histories and specifications, as well as recalls and complaints from the National Highway Traffic Safety Administration, along with full historical auction records, incidents, and sales listings.

 iSeeCars

-If you’re looking for other platforms that may give you more information regarding your vehicle’s history, you may want to consider paid platforms.
+If you’re looking for other platforms that may provide more information about your vehicle’s history, consider paid platforms.

 CARFAX Canada

-With Carfax Canada, you can get your vehicle history report for $46.95.
-If you add a lien check, it bumps up to $64.95.
-If you’d like to check the history of more than one car, you can pay $104.94 for three vehicle history reports and one lien check.
+With CARFAX Canada, you can get your vehicle history report for $58.95.
+If you add a lien check, the price increases to $77.95.
+If you’d like to check the history of more than one car, you can pay $146.94 for three vehicle history reports and one lien check.

 What’s Included In the Report?